TingRigger/TingJin/_pages/cv.md

 <b>Store Manager</b>
 Bestseller (Vero Moda), Fujian, China | 02.2014 - 06.2014
-* Promoted to be a store manager after one month by heavily exceeding the sales target
+* Promoted to be a store manager in one month after onboarding by heavily exceeding the sales target (highest monthly sales record and personal sales record)
-* Led 6 sales representatives and achieved sales growth by 120%
+* Led and supported 6-8 sales representatives and achieved quadrupled sales growth within 4 months (RBM 40,000 in March to 210,000+ in June)
-* Set goals and plans, analyzed customer behavior and sales KPIs, trained employees
+* Set goals and plans, analyzed customer behavior and sales KPIs, trained and supported sales representatives
+* Managed and supported retail store transformation by hiring and training new talents

 ---
 ## Education